GoogleCloudPlatform/k8s-config-connector/CONTRIBUTING.md

     If you see a repository named `artifactregistryrepository-sample`, then your cluster is properly functioning and actuating K8s resources onto GCP.

+If you encounter any issues with setting up, check out [Setup Troubleshooting](SetupTroubleshooting.md).

 ### Make a Code Change